Menu

 You will be asked to grant the insurance firm access to your medical records, which will also involve sharing the results of an HIV test with them.

 There’s no obligation for an insurance company to notify you of a negative test.
-If you test positive, your doctor will work with you to discuss treatment options, for which quite a few options are available.
+If you test positive, your doctor will work with you to discuss treatment options, for which quite a few are available.

 Your HIV life insurance application may be put on hold for six to twelve months.
 The aim of this is to establish how you respond to treatment.